FOREX-Dollar dips as risk sentiment improves, bitcoin hits record high

 World FX rateshttps://tmsnrt.rs/2RBWI5E

-(Reporting by Karen Brettell; Additional reporting by Elizabeth Howcroft in London; Editing by Steve Orlofsky)
+(Reporting by Karen Brettell; Additional reporting by Elizabeth Howcroft in London; Editing by Steve Orlofsky and Will Dunham)

 ((karen.brettell@thomsonreuters.com))